jschuller/jschuller/README.md

 # Hi there, I'm Josh! 👋

-> Transforming businesses with advancements in AI and Machine Learning
+> Transforming business with advancements in AI and Machine Learning

 ## About Me